hclivess/sshauto/README.md

 sudo supervisorctl reload
 ```

-You need to supply your configuration file as an argument, here's the demo example:
+To run, you need to supply your configuration file as an argument to the script, here's the demo example:
 ```
 python3.7 sshauto.py --conf configs/demo.json
 ```